cfengine/documentation/overview/system-overview/design-center/design-center-write-sketch.markdown

 [Step 6.
 Verify that the new sketch is ready for installation and use][Write a new Sketch#Step 6.
 Verify that the new sketch is ready for installation and use]

-Refer to the password_expiration() bundle [example][Write a new Sketch#Example] as you follow the steps outlined on this page.
+Refer to the `password_expiration()` bundle [example][Write a new Sketch#Example] as you follow the steps outlined on this page.

 _This information is from Diego Zamboni's book, [Learning CFEngine 3](http://shop.oreilly.com/basket.do?nav=ext).
 Used with permission.
-It has been reformatted and edited for website consistency._
+It has been updated, reformatted and edited for website consistency._

 ### Before you Begin

-This is an advanced topic; we assume that you know how to write policy and you are familiar with the [Design Center API][The Design Center API] and Design Center sketch [management][Configure the Design Center App].
+This is an advanced topic; we assume that you know how to write policy and you are familiar with the [Design Center API][The Design Center API], its [command line tools][Command Line Sketches] and and Design Center sketch [management in CFEngine Enterprise][Design Center in CFEngine Enterprise].

 ## Instructions

 ### Step 1.
 Select a policy to convert into a sketch

 The foundation of any Design Center sketch should be a working piece of CFEngine policy in the form of a bundle of type agent that performs the appropriate functionality.
 This bundle can call other bundles or bodies as appropriate, but it should be callable